iotaledger/susee-streams-poc/README.md

   On application start the current user state is loaded from a file named 'user-state-[APPLICATION-NAME].bin'.
   On application exit the current user state is written into this file.
   <br><br>
+  The *Management Console* stores the user states of all managed channels in the local SQLite3 database file.
+  <br><br>
   *ESP32*<br>
   The *ESP32 Sensor* reads and persists its user state every time a command is received from the *IOTA-Bridge*.
   The state is persisted in a FAT partition located in the SPI flash memory of the ESP32 board.